Murphy Oil

 Murphy Oil Corporation is an American energy company engaged in hydrocarbon exploration headquartered in Houston, Texas.

-The company is ranked 625th on the Fortune 500 and 1860th on the Forbes Global 2000.
+The company is ranked 995th on the Fortune 500 and 1970th on the 2023 Forbes Global 2000.

-As of December 31, 2020, the company had 714.9 e6BOE of estimated proved reserves, of which 51% was petroleum, 42% was natural gas, and 7% was natural gas liquids.
+As of December 31, 2025, the company had 730 e6BOE of estimated proved reserves, of which 37% was petroleum, 58% was natural gas, and 5% was natural gas liquids.

 The company's developed reserves are in the United States and Canada.
 The company also has undeveloped reserves in Australia, Brazil, Brunei, Mexico, and Vietnam.

 In the United States, the company's reserves are primarily in the Eagle Ford Group area of South Texas and in the deepwater Gulf of Mexico.

 The company's Canadian operations are mostly heavy crude oil projects in the Western Canadian Sedimentary Basin.
-Murphy’s East Coast Canada assets are located offshore Newfoundland in two producing oil fields in the Jeanne d'Arc Basin.
+Murphy's East Coast Canada assets are located offshore Newfoundland in two producing oil fields in the Jeanne d'Arc Basin.
 The company holds a 6.5% non-operated working interest in Hibernia and 18% non-operated working interest in Terra Nova.

-Of the company's 2020 production of 174.636 e3BOE per day, 59% was petroleum, 5% was natural gas liquids, and 36% was natural gas.
+Of the company's 2025 production of 188.682 e3BOE per day, 49% was petroleum, 6% was natural gas liquids, and 45% was natural gas.

-Throughout 2018 Murphy Oil along with 91 other Fortune 500 companies had "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.

 History

 The company was founded in 1944 as CH Murphy & Co by Charles H. Murphy Sr. and incorporated in Louisiana in 1950.

 Mason Houghland opened the first Spur gas station in Old Hickory, Tennessee in 1928.
 After Wilhelm von Opel invested in the company, it became a chain, with 275 locations and annual sales of $40 million.
 In 1957, an appeals court ruled that von Opel's son Fritz von Opel was not entitled to the share of Spur Oil Company his father had owned.
 Houghland bought the shares and Equitable Securities handled the public offering.
 Equitable arranged the merger of Spur Oil Company with Murphy shortly after Houghland's death in 1959.

-In 1960, Murphy set up Murco Petroleum in the United Kingdom.
+In 1960, Murphy set up Murco in the United Kingdom.

 Murphy entered the Malaysia market in 1999 after a purchase of three offshore blocks, solidifying its position as a player in the offshore development space.
 The first discovery in this area, the West Patricia prospect, was announced in 2001 and followed by a significant discovery in the Kikeh in 2002 (went into production by 2007).

 In 2003, the company acquired acreage offshore Republic of Congo.

 In 2004, the company sold oil fields in Western Canada for US$633 million.